manuelmort/TwoLinkPlanar/README.md

 **Python Control and Mathematical Library for Robotic Arms**

+This project aims to create a Python library that simplifies the process of modeling and controlling two-link robotic arms.
+It incorporates mathematical models and control theory techniques to ensure both precision and stability.
+The library will serve as both a tool for developing robotic systems and a learning resource for others.

 ***Refer to [2LinkPlanar Research Notes.pdf](https://github.com/manuelmort/TwoLinkPlanar/blob/main/2LinkPlanar%20Research%20Notes.pdf) for current updates on my project***

 ### Kinematics